uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 Another option would be to keep them as "standalone" components and keep the systems assigned.
 (Needs to be defined)

+# Possible enhancements for the future

+## Import/Export Project/Environment
+We should also provide an import/export functionality for *Content Project*s, so that they can be applied in other SUMA installations, but this is going to happen within another RFC.

+## New content support

+* Formulas support (requirements: Formulas as part of Configuration Management in SUMA)
+* KIWI templates (a.k.a "all you need to re-create VMs that match certain *Environment*")
+* Bare metal machines templates
+  * AutoYaST profiles
+  * "Distribution"
+* Containers support

 # Implementation Step 1 - content definition